George Roberts WWI soldier activist community advocate

 George Roberts - Soldier

-George Roberts was born on the 1st August 1891 in Trinidad in the West Indies.
-When the First World War broke Roberts joined the British West Indies Regiment (BWIR).
+George Roberts was born in Trinidad, in the West Indies, on the 1st of August 1891.
+During the First World War Roberts joined the British West Indies Regiment.

-After sustaining an injury on the battle field Roberts was allowed to return to Trinidad to recuperate.
-And recruit.
-Whilst in Trinidad he helped recruit over two hundred soldiers.
-After the war he was awarded the Meritorious Service Medal (MSM) for his service.
+After sustaining an injury on the battle field he was allowed to return to Trinidad to recuperate - and recruit.
+Whilst in Trinidad Roberts helped recruit over two hundred soldiers.
+After the war he was awarded the Meritorious Service Medal.

 George Roberts died on the 8th January 1970.